 The film The Road Forward connects a pivotal moment in Canada’s civil rights history, the beginnings of Indian Nationalism in the 1930s with the powerful momentum of First Nations activism today.
 Shot in musical sequences, performed by an ensemble of some of Canada’s finest vocalists and musicians, seamlessly connect past and present with blues, rock and traditional beats.
 Woodland Cultural Centre is excited to bring virtual programming, and film screenings that are not only available to local community members but now can be available to anyone, anywhere with a computer and wifi connection.

 “Art continues to remain as a tool for activism.
 Marie Clements is a storyteller.
-She masterfully weaves layers of history and influences together from the past that inform the present through film, theatre, writing.
-Marie eloquently creates an awareness to issues of politics, race and gender that affect individuals and community.
-The Road Forward engages audiences to consider the resiliency of community.” –Patricia Deadman, Curator
+She masterfully weaves layers of history and influences together from the past that informs the present through film, theatre, and writing.
+Marie eloquently creates an awareness of issues of politics, race and gender that affect individuals and community.
+The Road Forward engages audiences to consider the resiliency of the community.” –Patricia Deadman, Curator

 Click the Button to Make a Donation to support Arts and Programming at Woodland Cultural Centre